inkVerb/VIP/501/Lesson-11.md

 #### Featured Media

+*This was complex to work out and affected many files with the new information*

 *This can:*
 - *add options for blog readers*
-- *separate important media from media embedded in content*
+- *separate important media from embedded media in main content*
 - *be useful for RSS feeds and podcasts*

 *Featured media includes:*